Fintech SaaS – Excel Financial Model

 Next, we provide you is an Input Sheet tab.
 This tab contains all the input data that you can change to customize your financial model.
 The input cells are marked with color to differentiate between the input and output cells easily.
 In the input sheet tab, you will find different sections for Inputs.
 First, you have investment input, which comprises total investment from investors, total private funding, and loan investment.
 It will also show the desired rate of return for the investment.
 Second, you will find the user’s input section.

 This section gives information about customers and their monthly churn rate.
-This section’s accounts consist of total customers signed up in a month, full customer active in a month, customer transaction in a month, and monthly churn rate.
+This section’s accounts consist of total customers signed up in a month, full customer active in a month, customer transactions in a month, and monthly churn rate.
 Next, there is revenue input available in the financial model.
-Here you can see how much % of revenue is coming from different channels.
+Here you can see how much % of the revenue is coming from different channels.

 Finally, there are separate sections for costs, such as employee payroll, support staff, COGS, marketing, etc. There are several fixed costs (product development & salaries) and variable costs (working capital, marketing expenses, operating expenses & others).